This article ranks the 48 English ceremonial counties by population and size.

 North Yorkshire is the largest county in England by area.
 It covers 3,341 square miles or 8,654 km² in total.
 As well as being the biggest county North Yorkshire is the fourth biggest by population in England.
 Lincolnshire, Cumbria and Devon are the other three counties with an area of more than 2,500 square miles.

 The most densely populated county in the United Kingdom is also Greater London (14,690 people per sq m), followed by Bristol and the West Midlands.
-The least densely populated county is Northumberland, with just 170 people per square mile.

-What is the smallest county in England?
+The smallest county in England

 Now this is more contentious.
 The smallest ceremonial county in England by area is the City of London, which covers just 1.12 square miles (2.90km²).
 As its name implies, the City of London is not just a county, but is also one of the smallest cities in England.
 Bristol (24 square miles) is the next smallest ceremonial county, followed by the Isle of Wight (150 square miles).